beckym223/manual_work/E6_long_edited.md

 fect future Medicare benefits and therefore the spending incentives of the Medicare population.
-A mixed financing system for Medicare could combine a tax-financed Medicare annuity  26I discussed this type of health insurance reform in Feldstein (1971) and Feldstein and Gruber (1995).
+A mixed financing system for Medicare could combine a tax-financed Medicare annuity

 ### ---Economics-2005-0-23.txt---
 for retirees geared to the then-current cost of